 The court directed the parties to work out a new access plan, which would either include the father traveling to Toronto, or delaying the access time.

-Howie Johnson Barristers & Solicitors has been a fixture of the family law community of Windsor and Essex County for over 25 years.
+Johnson Miller Family Lawyers has been a fixture of the family law community of Windsor and Essex County for over 25 years.
 In this time we have worked with countless clients on any number of family law issues.
 Call us at 519-973-1500 or reach us online to see how we can assist you and your family today.